Oat Flour Pie Crust (Gluten-Free, Press or Roll)

 How to Make My Gluten-Free Oat Flour Pie Crust Recipe

-Here are easy, detailed, step-by-step instructions for making my easy oatmeal pie crust recipe.
-The instructions are also repeated in the recipe card at the bottom of this blog post.
+Here are simple, step-by-step instructions for making this oat flour pie crust.
+You’ll also find these steps in the recipe card at the bottom of the post.

 Step 1: Make the Crust Dough

-In a mixing bowl or food processor, combine 1 cup oat flour, 1/3 cup tapioca flour, 1/4 teaspoon salt, and 1/4 teaspoon cinnamon.
-Pulse until blended.
-Cut 1/2 cup butter into small pieces and 2 tablespoons maple syrup into the mixture and pulse until the mixture is crumbly.
-Add 1 tablespoon cold water and pulse until a dough forms.
+Add 1 cup oat flour, 1/3 cup tapioca flour, 1/4 teaspoon salt, and 1/4 teaspoon cinnamon to a mixing bowl or food processor and mix to combine.
+Add 1/2 cup butter, cut into small pieces, and 2 tablespoons maple syrup, then mix until the mixture looks crumbly.
+Add 1 tablespoon cold water and mix just until a dough forms.

 Step 2: Shape the Crust

-Roll Method: Roll it out between two sheets of parchment paper, then transfer it to your pie plate.
+Roll method: Roll the dough between two sheets of parchment paper, then gently transfer it to the pie plate and shape the edges.

 Rolling out the oat flour pie crust dough on a sheet of parchment paper with a rolling pin.